dice-project/DICE-Deployment-Cloudify/README.md

 Last component are the tools that take the various library files and produce end results.
-Currently, there is only one tool, called `gen-plugin-yaml.py`, that takes complete library folder along with selected vendor and produces plugin definition that can be included in blueprints.
+Currently, there is only one tool, called `gen-plugin-yaml.py`, that takes complete library folder along with selected platform and produces plugin definition that can be included in blueprints.
 For more information, run script with no parameters and read help.